You've successfully copied this link.

 Many property sellers around the world have come to notice that this is the time of "Fly ‘n Buy" customers looking to fit in property viewings during their holiday travel for purchase.

-Here at Juwai, we often hear about these "Fly ‘n Buy" clients from customers.
-While peak travel seasons are well-suited for such buyers, they actually pop up year-round.
+Here at Juwai, we often hear about these "Fly ‘n Buy" clients from customers as well.
+Nevertheless, we've noted that while peak travel seasons are well-suited for such buyers, they actually pop up year-round.

 Click here to find out the impact of Golden Week on international realtors.